Locality Implies Complex Numbers in Quantum Mechanics

-That is, for any matrix multiplication, the product of two extended real-number matrices is equal to the extended real-number matrix obtained by multiplying the two original matrices, e.g., $\tilde{V_2} \tilde{V_1}=\Tilde{V_2V_1} \xrightarrow{C} V_2V_1$ , where $\xrightarrow{C}$ donate the map from extended matrix to original complex matrix.
+Again, for any matrix multiplication, the product of two extended real-number matrices is equal to the extended real-number matrix obtained by multiplying the two original matrices, e.g., $\tilde{V_2} \tilde{V_1}=\Tilde{V_2V_1} \xrightarrow{C} V_2V_1$ , where $\xrightarrow{C}$ donate the map from extended matrix to original complex matrix.

 Due to the generality of the above analysis, the $V_i$ operation can represent the quantum operation of a single quantum system.
 The results above indicate that, for a single quantum system, the real-number description of quantum operations (including addition and multiplication) can be transformed from the original complex operation matrices.
 Alternatively, it can also be obtained by performing the corresponding addition and multiplication on each extended real-number matrix.
 These both methods are equivalent for a single quantum system.